jgarber623/refresh-dc.org/src/events/_posts/2013-07-18-the-five-things-you-need-for-users-to-take-action.md

   url: http://www.eventbrite.com/e/the-five-things-you-need-for-users-to-take-action-tickets-7387310645
 ---

 When you ask users to take action—from logging in, to clicking on a link, to exercising more—the application or website must pass five mental tests in a blink of an eye.
-If it fails any one of them, the user will get distracted or discouraged and you’ll lose them.
+If it fails any one of them, the user will get distracted or discouraged and you'll lose them.

 [HelloWallet](http://www.hellowallet.com/)'s Principal Scientist Steve Wendel will give you practical guidelines for designing intentional action into a product, building on research in behavioral economics and psychology and the practical experiences of HelloWallet.